woeiru/lab/dot/ans/readme.md

-# Ansible Deployment Guide for Beginners
+# Ansible Deployment and Maintenance Guide

-This guide will walk you through the process of setting up Ansible and deploying roles to your localhost, from installation to execution.
+This guide walks you through the process of setting up Ansible, deploying roles to your localhost, and maintaining your Ansible project.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)